Jellyfin

 Key Features

-- Library management with metadata fetching, posters/backdrops, and organization for movies, series, music, and photos
+- Library management for movies, TV shows, music, and photos with metadata fetching

 Use Cases